-Southern Amazonian Forests bioregion
+Southern Amazonian Forests Bioregion

 The bioregion’s land area is provided in units of 1,000 hectares.
-The protection goal is the combined Global Safety Net (GSN1) areas for the component ecoregions.
+The conservation target is the combined Global Safety Net (GSN1) areas for the component ecoregions.
 The protection level indicates the percentage of the GSN goal that is currently protected on a scale of 0-10.
 N/A means data is not available at this time.

 • 174,029